 Our charges are calculated in accordance with the Solicitors’ (Non-Contentious Business) Remuneration Order 1994.
 This provides for a solicitor’s remuneration for these matters to be such sum as may be fair and reasonable having regard to all the circumstances of the case.
 The most important factors to be taken into account are the time spent in dealing with the matter and the value of the estate.
 There are also other factors, such as the complexity and importance of the matter, the skill involved and the need for urgency.

 Our charges will normally include both a time element and a value element.
 We have a computerized time-recording system which records the time spent by our lawyers the file.
 Each lawyer has an hourly expense rate.
-The hourly rate of Alun Thomas and Richard John is £200.00.
-The hourly rate of Lee Thompson and Helen Clow is £255.
+The hourly rate of Alun Thomas and Richard John is £275.00.
+The hourly rate of Helen Clow is £255.
 The hourly rate of Awel H. Jones, Patrick Lewis, and Rhodri Jones is £200.00.

 The value element is 0.75% of the value of the home where the deceased owned it in his or her name alone or 0.5% of the value of the home where the deceased owned it jointly with another person.
 The value element for the rest of the estate up to £1 million is 1.0%.
 Reduced percentages apply for larger estates.
 These fees do not include the sale of a property and a separate estimate can be given for this work.